 In 1994, I moved from Massachusetts to Texas where my little sister Polly lived.
 When she was helping me pack for this long distance move, we found the empty birthday bottles stored on a shelf in a closet.
 I had to stop, unwrap each bottle, and admire them all, again.
 I admitted to Polly that I really couldn't part with them.

 We took a break from packing one day and went out brousing through a local antique shop.
 I was immediately attracted to the large array of old perfume bottles.
 I purchased one and as the shop-owner was wrapping it, I casually asked whether she knew of a perfume bottle club that I could join.
-Without hesitation, she handed me an application to join the International Perfume Bottle Association (IPBA), and the names of four good books on perfume bottle collecting.
+Without hesitation, she handed me an application to join the International Perfume Bottle Association (IPBA), along with the names of four good books on perfume bottle collecting.
 The following day, I purchased all four books and immediately started making a "want" list.
 On December 31, 1994, I mailed the membership application (for 2 members) to the IPBA and, as they say -- the rest is history.
 I've attended every IPBA convention with little sister Polly since we joined the organization in 1995.

-My general collecting preference is full-sized, figural or colorful, commercials and large-sized crown-tops.
+My general collecting preference is full-sized, figural or colorful commercials, and large-sized crown-tops.

 I seldom wore perfume and I certainly never had any interest in collecting perfume bottles.
 However, at Christmas time I bought miniature perfumes and sent them to Joan.